OUR LEH CAMP

 Each room has electricity.
 Please visit our Eco Statement to learn more about our plans to become more ecologically sound whilst not compromising the experience at our campsite.

 We have a dining and games room.
-We encourage our guests to socialise and interact but appreciate that many people come to nature to experience in solitude, which is easily achieved at camp.
+We encourage our guests to socialise and interact but appreciate that many people come to nature to experience solitude, which is easily achieved at camp.

-Each night in our communal areas we will have entertainment, we have wi fi on site, plenty of books and films, curated with an emphasis on nature, the surroundings and the local culture.
+We have wi fi on site, plenty of books and films, curated with an emphasis on nature, the surroundings and the local culture.